TheShadowblast123/Japanese-Content-2-Md-And-Anki/README.md

 	- **Kanji.md**
 	- **Words.md:**
 	- **Sentences.md:**
+- These are effectively the database of your knowledge

-- I suggest going through content from Content.md and scrollign down to the Sentence links and opening the first one you don't understand
+- I suggest going through content from Content.md and scrolling down to the Sentence links and opening the first one you don't understand
 - From there I suggest studying in this manner, assuming you have no knowledge:
 	- Sentence => ...Kanji => Word=> Next Kanji => Word => ... => Sentence
 	- You may or may not have to adjust the words as the parser is usually right but sometimes it's wrong
-	- You may also have to adjust the links as sometimes a word will link to itself instead of its kanji
+	- ~~You may also have to adjust the links as sometimes a word will link to itself instead of its kanji~~
+		- this was a bug and it has been resolved
-	- The translation of the sentence might not be suitable for the Content or for your mind, use translation services [DeepL](https://www.deepl.com/translator), [Jisho](https://jisho.org/), [Google Translate](https://translate.google.com/), (it's on'y bad in isolation), [ChatGPT](https://chat.openai.com/)
+	- The translation of the sentence, or currently the lack thereof, might not be suitable for the Content or for your mind, use translation services [DeepL](https://www.deepl.com/translator), [Jisho](https://jisho.org/), [Google Translate](https://translate.google.com/), (it's only bad in isolation), [ChatGPT](https://chat.openai.com/)
-	- Typically at this point, it'd be clear if there was a weird word translation.
-More than 80% of the time the word translation will be accurate but 80% is not 100%.
-If there's an oddity check secondary definitions in [Jisho](https://jisho.org/).
 	- Continue doing this until the end of your study session or until you've done every sentence.

 ### 2. Create Anki Flashcards (Optional):